 The list is virtually endless!

-We’ve constructed many of the ideas in the booklet provided and we’ve created many of our own ideas.
+We’ve constructed many of the ideas Fort Magic kits and we’ve created many of our own ideas.

 The kids have built inside and outside, with friends and alone, and I’ve even made a few things for them at times.

 To cover our forts, we use a variety of fabrics, including ::

 - Play silks and silk scarves

 - Random fabrics and sheers found at the thrifts store

 - Sheer fabric purchased by the yard at the fabric store

 - “Spooky” cheese cloth fabric bought in the Halloween aisle

 (New Fort Magic covers are in the works, though, and I’m excited to see what they are all about!)